Sailing is a great experience converting wind energy to movement, with the water rushing below.

 On a much larger boat than the other products (typically 40ft) this is an extended sailing experience over several days.
 Living and working together as a team or family, it’s a great way to spend time together while exploring the most beautiful stretches of Western Scotland.

-Stunning sunsets, wild life, amazing remote anchorages and possibly a distillery or two (depending on weather and plans).
+Expect to experience stunning sunsets, wild life, amazing remote anchorages and possibly a distillery or two (depending on weather and plans).

 You are cared for by the Skipper and 1st mate who help keep the boat running smoothly, but its also hands on for the crew with both boat handling and daily living (including washing up!).